 pc@pacificcitizen.org

 (800) 966-6157

-also the chairperson of a scholar-
+also the chairperson of a scholarship selection committee at Ameri-

 Women; survived by husband Dr. Koichi Mera, chair of a study group

 for Japan's rebirth and former professor of international business at

 ka Mera, of Tokyo, Japan and his

-USC; her three children: a son, Yuhwife, Hisako; a daughter, Yumi Mera Kuwana, of Greenwich, CT, her husband, Eiichiro, and their three children, Kiyomasa, Hiroyuki, and Alyssa; and a second son, Eiki Mera,
+USC; her three children: a son, Yuhwife, Hisako; a daughter, Yumi Mera

+Kuwana, of Greenwich, CT, her husband, Eiichiro, and their three children, Kiyomasa, Hiroyuki, and Alyssa; and a second son, Eiki Mera,

 of Westport, CT, his wife, Jennifer,

 and their two children, Nicholas and

 Conrad.
 Masako was deeply loved

 by her family and many friends and

-Taniguchi, Howard Hideo, 85, Corranch his entire life, he was a World
+Taniguchi, Howard Hideo, 85, Corranch his entire life; he was a World

-gence Service; he was a member of
+War II Veteran of the Military Intelligence Service; he was a member of

 the Stockton Buddhist Church and

 Cortez Howakai, Cortez Japanese

 American Citizens League, Cortez

 Shinwakai, Cortez Growers Association, and the American Legion;

-preceded in death by eldest sister Peggy Yoshimoto; survived by his
+preceded in death by eldest sister

+Peggy Yoshimoto; survived by his

 wife of 59 years Alice; daughters

 Elaine (Cliff) Emery of Turlock, Norine Shultz of Seattle, Vicki (David)

-Unruhe of Auburn, Pat (Jim) Ticer of Mariposa; survived by siblings June
+Unruhe of Auburn, Pat (Jim) Ticer of

-Asai of Cortez, Mae (Harry) Kajioka
+Mariposa; survived by siblings June Asai of Cortez, Mae (Harry) Kajioka

 of Cortez, Ned (Lois) Taniguchi of

 Torrance, William Taniguchi of Cortez, and Betty (Cal) Kitazumi of San

 Francisco, and many nieces and

-Wada, Michle Y., 88, Huntington

-nephews; 8 gc.

-War II Veteran of the Military Intellitez, CA; Sept.
+tez, CA; Sept.
 1; he was a farmer

 and lived on his family's almond

 will be greatly missed.

-ship selection committee at American Association of Japan University
+can Association of Japan University

-• In Memoriam •
+In Memoriam

 Fushiki, Tomiye, 87, Gardena, CA;

 Sept.
-9; she was the beloved mother of Nancy Yoko (James) Imamura, Mary Keiko (Shin) Asami, Arlene Michiko (Gary) Yee, Elizabeth Sachiko (Todd) Shimoda, grandmother of Megan, Ryan, Eric Imamura, Kristin (Steven) Ou, Lyndsey, Matthew Asami, Garret, Sabrina, Joshua Yee, known for daikon; a memorial Kyle, Bethany, Amanda Shimoda; sister-in-law of Hiroko Fushiki; and aunt of Roy and George Fushiki.
-Horll, Jlm Yoshlo, 86, Gardena,
+9; she was the beloved mother of Nancy Yoko (James) Imamura, Mary Keiko (Shin) Asami, Arlene Michiko (Gary) Yee, Elizabeth Sachiko (Todd) Shimoda; grandmother of Megan, Ryan, Eric Imamura, Kristin (Steven) Ou, Lyndsey, Matthew Asami, Garret, Sabrina, Joshua Yee, Kyle, Bethany, Amanda Shimoda; sister-in-law of Hiroko Fushiki; and aunt of Roy and George Fushiki.
+Horii, Jim Yoshio, 86, Gardena,

 CA; Sept.
-14; survived by his beloved wife, Jeanette Fukiko Horii; children, Risë (Steve) Yim, Ronnie (Terrie) Takasaki and Aaron (Katherine) Takasaki, grandchildren, Garrett Yim, Jason Yim, Ashley Takasaki, Tyler Takasaki, Hannah Takasaki, Kylie Takasaki and Kacie Takasaki, siblings, Helen Okano, Louise Kawamoto, Mary (Kazuo) Kajiyama, Howard (Paula) Horii, Harry (Chita) Horii and Robert (Mary) Horii and survived by many nieces, nephews and other relatives.
+14; survived by his beloved wife, Jeanette Fukiko Horii; children, Risë (Steve) Yim, Ronnie (Terrie) Takasaki and Aaron (Katherine) Takasaki; grandchildren, Garrett Yim, Jason Yim, Ashley Takasaki, Tyler Takasaki, Hannah Takasaki, Kylie Takasaki and Kacie Takasaki; siblings, Helen Okano, Louise Kawamoto, Mary (Kazuo) Kajiyama, Howard (Paula) Horii, Harry (Chita) Horii and Robert (Mary) Horii and survived by many nieces, nephews and other relatives.

 TRIBUTE

 Kameoka, Takeshi, 97, Petaluma,